Save Kingsmeadows

 Thank you to the 102 people who have objected so far

-Thank you to the 89 people who have objected so far
+Thank you to the 89 people who objected to 24/00030/FUL, which was refused on 9 Dec 2024.

 Need help using SBC's portal: First time user?
 Click here to register Need instructions?
 Step-by-step guide Forgot password?
 Reset password Having trouble?
 Contact us